epccs/Gravimetric/Hardware/README.md

-            the DIVERSION control current source needs to be held on by an MCU pin setup as a pullup that the ICP3 ISR can turn on. the DIVERSION current source needs to be forced off when the ICP4 one-shot is active (the ICP4 ISR can then turn off the pullup). the event capture for ICP4 only occures if the diversion control pullup is active. add current sources to signal a prover LAUNCH. add digital input to signal when prover is READY and handshake when the launch occured (set for slow flow in 4, 3, 2, 1...). problem note: ICP3 is on ISCP (MOSI pin) so take care not to block programing (RPUpi has a 3k pullup on MOSI).
+            the DIVERSION control current source needs to be held on by an MCU pin setup as a pullup that the ICP3 ISR can turn on. the DIVERSION current source needs to be forced off when the ICP4 one-shot is active (the ICP4 ISR can then turn off the pullup). the event capture for ICP4 only occures if the diversion control pullup is active. add current sources to signal a prover LAUNCH (CS4_EN can do this). add digital input to signal when prover is READY and handshake when the launch occured (RX2 and/or TX2 can do this). problem note: ICP3 is on ISCP (MOSI pin) so take care not to block programing (RPUpi has a 3k pullup on MOSI).
 ```